 BY SOFO ARCHON

-A father was playing football with his young, not-more-than-three-year-old child and they both appeared to happily enjoy themselves, squeezing each and every moment out of their play.
+A father was playing football with his young, not more than three-year-old child and they both appeared to happily enjoy themselves, squeezing each and every moment out of their play.
 Suddenly, while the child was trying to kick the ball to the direction of his father, he tripped and fell abruptly to the ground.
-He starting crying, seemingly experiencing pain and feeling helpless.
-The father quickly reached to him, took him in his arms, and told him in a caring voice: “Don’t worry, my love, you are strong.”
+He started crying, seemingly experiencing pain and feeling helpless.
+The father quickly reached him, took him in his arms, and told him in a caring voice: “Don’t worry, my love, you are strong.”
 In just a few seconds the child stopped crying and he and his father joyfully resumed kicking the ball back and forth.

 Shortly afterwards, we went back home to relax after our long, exhausting walk.
 No sooner did we enter our apartment than we heard our neighbors around the corner screaming at their son and calling him stupid, a thing they usually do when they are not in a good mood — which is almost always the case.
-There have been times when we’ve heard them call him gay, retarded, and other names of similar nature.
+There have been times when we’ve heard them call him faggot, retarded, and other names of similar nature.

 Secondly, in the eyes of children, parents are seen as role models who are all-knowing.
 To them, whatever their parents say must be right.
 They wholeheartedly believe in their parents’ ideas and opinions, unquestionably accepting them as the truth, and that truth shapes their entire worldview, including how they see themselves.
 Therefore, if, for example, a parent calls his son stupid, there’s a high chance that the son will believe that he’s stupid and soon act like it.
 If a parent calls his son gay in a derogatory tone, it’s very likely that the son will grow into an anti-gay homophobic.
 Or, if the parent tells his son that he’s strong, as in the case of the father who was playing football with his child, there’s a high possibility that the son will believe that he’s strong and start behaving like a strong person.

 This means that in most cases the best way for parents to teach children anything is to embody what they are trying to teach them.
-Many times parents give children advice that they don’t themselves apply in their lives.
+Often, parents give children advice that they don’t themselves apply in their lives.
 “Don’t ever smoke cigarettes, it’s bad for your health,” we often hear parents say to their children, while holding a lit cigarette in their hands.
 Or, “Stop fighting with your siblings,” while they angrily spank them as a way of punishment for their inappropriate behavior.
 The result?
-Children receive conflicting messages from the actions and words of their parents — and actions always speak louder than words.
-Hence children reach to their conclusions from what they’ve been shown and not what they’ve been told.
+Children receive conflicting messages from the words and actions of their parents — and actions always speak louder than words.
+Hence, children reach their conclusions from what they’ve been shown and not what they’ve been told.

 A child is like a sponge, unconsciously absorbing everything from its environment.
-And since parents are the most immediate environment of a child, their own psychological condition is of utmost importance to a child’s psychological development.
-If parents are not emotionally healthy themselves, they can’t but fail to raise emotionally healthy children — the emotional issues they are suffering from will unavoidably be transferred to their children.
-Therefore, only when parents know how to deal with and overcome their own psychological problems, can a truly positive parental environment manifest — that is, an environment that makes children feel secure, supported, loved and taken care of, and wherein they can grow and flourish into the greatest version of themselves.
+And since parents are often the most immediate environment of a child, their own psychological condition is of utmost importance to a child’s psychological development.
+If parents are not emotionally healthy themselves, they can’t but fail to raise emotionally healthy children — the emotional issues they are suffering from will inevitably be transferred to their children.
+Therefore, only when parents know how to deal with and resolve their own psychological problems, can a truly positive parental environment manifest — that is, an environment that makes children feel secure, supported, loved and taken care of, and wherein they can grow and flourish into the greatest version of themselves.